samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 "Are all revolutionaries rebels?
 If not, what is the difference between them?"

-I arrived at the following findings after dicussing with friends over overstretched lunchtime conversations, reading biographies of people who have dismantled and remoulded the world, (re)watching relavant movies and TV-Shows, and spending hours contemplating over raw facts and trying to connect them.
+I arrived at the following findings after discussing with friends over overstretched lunchtime conversations, reading biographies of people who have dismantled and remolded the world, (re)watching relevant movies and TV-Shows, and spending hours contemplating over raw facts and trying to connect them.

 --

 Rebels and revolutionaries are two different (though not completely disjoint) breeds of insurgents.
 Both loathe untenable antediluvian norms.
 The divergence lies in the approach they take to debunk them.
 The difference is subtle but clear.

-(It might be helpful to visualize Bhagat Singh, Che Guevera and Paan Singh Tomar as rebels and people like Mahatma Gandhi, Martin Luther King Jr., and Nelson Madela as revolutionaries for the remaining of this article.)
+(It might be helpful to visualize Bhagat Singh, Che Guevera and Paan Singh Tomar as rebels and people like Mahatma Gandhi, Martin Luther King Jr., and Nelson Mandela as revolutionaries for the remaining of this article.)

-#Who are rebels?
+**Who are rebels?**

 This guy -